Race prediction inputs

 FAQ:

-Which previous race should I use?
+Which previous result should I enter?

-Why can marathon predictions look too fast?
+Why do marathon predictions from short races often look too fast?

-Does switching split units change the prediction?
+Does changing kilometers to miles change the finish prediction?

 Glossary: